Is Botox an effective treatment for spasticity after stroke?

 When a stroke damages the motor cortex, it impairs the brain’s ability to tell the muscles to either contract or relax.
 This miscommunication can cause multiple muscles to contract at once without being able to relax, causing spasticity.

 By injecting Botox directly into the muscles that are affected, spasticity can be significantly reduced.
-Botox (botulinum toxin A) is a protein complex made from the bacterium Clostridium botulinum.
-It works as a “nerve block” that blocks the release of chemicals that signal your muscles to tighten.
+Botox (botulinum toxin A) works as a “nerve block” that blocks the release of chemicals that signal your muscles to tighten.
 As a result, your muscles relax.

 This study found that reduction in spasticity was associated with significant improvement in arm function after stroke.
 It suggests that a moderate dose of Botox helps reduce spasticity long enough to allow for functional improvements without causing a significant decrease in strength.